Open calls

 Call for organisers

-The Philosophy of Memory Organisation (PhOMO) is seeking expressions of interest from early career researchers (current PhD students or postdoctoral researchers) to organise the 4th PhOMO Early Career Researcher conference, expected to be held online in 2027.
+We are seeking expressions of interest from early career researchers (current PhD students or postdoctoral researchers) to organise the 4th PhOMO Early Career Researcher conference, expected to be held online in 2027.

 This conference will continue the series of online events led by early career researchers (ECRs), most recently IPM 4.5.
 Despite shifting away from the ‘.5’ name, our 4th ECR conference will remain continuous with previous events in the series.
 For details about these past events (IPM 2.5, 3.5, and 4.5) see Events.